What Kind of Climate Does Glasgow Have?

 This table encapsulates the essence of Glasgow's wind speed and its correlation with rainfall, illustrating how wind patterns are a vital component in understanding the city's weather forecast.
 Analyzing these patterns reveals the intricate balance between wind speed, temperature, and precipitation, providing a clearer picture of what to expect climate-wise in Glasgow.

-See also How Do I Get From London to Glasgow?
+See also How Can I Spend a Day in Glasgow?

 Humidity Levels Throughout the Year